Unit 0: Environment Setup

 Watch for any errors and flag a facilitator or assistant for help.

-CHECKPOINT: make status shows all prerequisites and CLIs installed
+CHECKPOINT: make status shows both CLIs installed

-1.2 Create an .env file
+1.3 Create an .env file

 The project includes a .env.example file in the root directory with placeholder values for all required environment variables.
 Copy this file into the app/ directory and save it as .env: